SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 "Long form: Specifying the name of the RAP BO root entity, followed "by \\ and an entity of the composition tree
-"Since an alias name is specified for the example entities,it must "be specified after \\.
+"Since an alias name is specified for the example entities, it must "be specified after \\.
 Otherwise, the entity name can be specified.
 "t3/d3 are the same as t1/d1.
 TYPES t3 TYPE TABLE FOR CREATE zdemo_abap_rap_ro_m\\root.